django-cms/djangocms-frontend/docs/source/reference.rst

     jumbotron.

     If more than one option is given editors can select which template a jumbotron element uses for rendering.
-Jumotron expects the template in a template folder under ``djangocms_frontend/bootstrap5/jumbotron/{{ name }}/``.
+Jumbotron expects the template in a template folder under ``djangocms_frontend/bootstrap5/jumbotron/{{ name }}/``.
     ``{{ name }}`` denotes the value of the template, i.e. ``default`` in the default example.